ghc-ios/ghc-ios-scripts/README.md

             threadDelay (10^6)
             loop (i + 1)
 ```
-* Compile this like so to get Counter.a and Counter_stub.h
+* Compile this like so to get Counter.a and Counter_stub.h:
 ```
 arm-apple-darwin10-ghc -staticlib -threaded Counter.hs -o Counter
 ```